gelsogrove/shopME/finalproject-AG/PRD.md

    - Customizable Prompts: Configure AI responses to reflect business voice and policies.
    - Context Awareness: AI understands conversation history and user preferences.
    - Data Pseudonymization: Privacy protection when processing data with external models.

+### Data Protection and Encryption System

+To ensure the highest level of data protection and privacy for users, the platform implements a comprehensive tokenization and encryption system:

+#### 1. Tokenization System

+- **Personal Data Protection**: The system automatically tokenizes all personally identifiable information (PII) before processing messages with any AI model.
+- **How It Works**: When a user sends a message, their personal data (name, phone number, address, etc.) is replaced with random tokens before being sent to the AI for processing.
+- **Real-time De-tokenization**: After receiving the AI response, the system automatically replaces tokens with the original data before sending the message back to the user.

+#### 2. Dedicated Information Page

+- A dedicated informational page explains the encryption and tokenization process in detail.
+- The page includes:
+  - Visual representation of how data is protected
+  - Technical explanation of the tokenization process
+  - Information about data storage security measures
+  - Compliance with GDPR and other privacy regulations
+  - FAQ about data protection

+#### 3. Post-Registration Communication

+- After successful registration, users receive an automatic welcome message in their selected language that:
+  - Welcomes them by name
+  - Confirms their successful registration
+  - Explains briefly that their data is protected through tokenization
+  - Includes a link to the detailed data protection information page
+  - Encourages them to continue the conversation

+This approach ensures users are well-informed about data protection measures while building trust in the platform's security practices.

+### User Preferences Management and Account Deletion